jgfuchs/qbnotes/README.md

 # qbnotes

 Web app for taking notes about stuff for quizbowl.
-Designed for literature, music, and other things which are discrete items with a title and creator.
-Used very heavily by me (500+ entries).
+Designed for literature, music, and other topics which consist of many discrete items each with a title and creator.
+Used very heavily by me (600+ entries).